BrxwnSugxr/MindOverMatter/readme.md

 ## Overview

 This project is a MERN stack website aimed at providing information about the latest mental health seminars and workshops.
 It serves as a platform for users to discover and attend events related to mental health awareness and well-being.
+(Please see branch version 1, uptodate)

 ## Feature
 Event Listings: Browse a curated list of upcoming mental health seminars and workshops.